teachingaway/teachingaway.github.io/pages/trademark-basics.md

 ## Trademark Symbols: ™ and ®

 Use the ™ symbol after an *unregistered* trademark.
 Use the <span class="big-text">®</span> symbol after a *registered* trademark.

-The purposes of these trademark symbols is to tell your customers and competitors that you are claiming trademark rights in your brand name (or logo or slogan).
+These trademark symbols  tell your customers and competitors that you are claiming trademark rights in your brand name or logo or slogan.